Utzel-Butzel/epdoptimize/README.md

 # EDP Optimize

-A JavaScript library for reducing image colors and dithering them to fit eInk displays with optimal visual quality.
+A JavaScript library for reducing image colors and dithering them to fit (color) eInk displays with optimal visual quality.

 ## Supported Displays